 Hello everyone.
 It’s been a while since I wrote a story on my blog.
-The past few weeks I have been dealing with prostate surgery and gradual recovery.
+In the past few weeks, I have been dealing with prostate surgery and gradual recovery.
 I am getting better each day.
-Now, it time for some fun!
+Now, its time for some fun!

-Today I will be writing about about my memories of listening to the radio station, WLS-AM 890 in the 1970s.
-On May 2, 1960, WLS-AM 890 debuted it rock and roll top 40 format that lasted for years on this local radio station.
-I started listening WLS-AM when I was about 8 or 9 years old.
+Today I will be writing about my memories of listening to the radio station, WLS-AM 890 in the 1970s.
+On May 2, 1960, WLS-AM 890 debuted its rock and roll-top 40 formats that lasted for years on this local radio station.
+I started listening to WLS-AM when I was about 8 or 9 years old.
 I listened to it on my Panasonic Toot-A-Loop Radio, which I wrote a previous story about that particular radio which I owned as a child.

-I have quite a list of pleasant memories of listening to the radio station that were unforgettable.
-The promos on the air, the contests, announcement of upcoming concerts, classic commercials and looking forward for the disc jockeys to play which song is coming up.
-The commercials that I remembered were Pepsi-Cola, Chicken Unlimited, Stri-Dex Medicated Acne Pads, Clearasil, Nestle 100,000 Chocolate Bars, K-Tel Albums, bubble gum brands, school supplies and many more.
+I have quite a list of pleasant memories of listening to the radio station that was unforgettable.
+The promos on the air, the contests, the announcement of upcoming concerts, classic commercials, and looking forward to the disc jockeys to play which song is coming up.
+The commercials that I remembered were Pepsi-Cola, Chicken Unlimited, Stri-Dex Medicated Acne Pads, Clearasil, Nestle 100,000 Chocolate Bars, K-Tel Albums, bubble gum brands, school supplies, and many more.